O' Be Joyful (Vinyl)

 THIS VINYL COMES IN A FULL COLOR GATEFOLD JACKET, FULL COLOR DRESS SLEEVE AND IS CAST ON 180g CUSTOM CREAM COLORED WAX WITH RED LABELS.
-ALSO INCLUDED IS A COPY OF THE ALBUM ON CD.

 Raw and imagined, effortless and insightful, Shovel & Rope's panoramic songwriting and raucous performances drive the newest release O' Be Joyful.
 Recorded in the twosome's house, backyard and van, as well as various motel rooms across America, the 11-song set offers a compelling encapsulation of Hearst and Trent's unique approach, channeling their creative chemistry.